adamglang/weather-monitoring-api/readme.md

 }
 ```

-This should send back your authentication token which you'll add to the authentication header as a Bearer Token for all subsequent requests.

-- You can add a device by making a POST request to `http://localhost:3000/api/devices` with the following payload:
+3. #### You can add a device by making a POST request to `http://localhost:3000/api/devices` with the following payload:
 ```json
 {
     "serial": "098765", // Must be unique